 My personal experience going through the PMI-ACP

 I actually hold many Scrum certificates (CSM, PSM, PSPO, LST, SPC, SPS…) and the ACP interested me as its goal is to ensure that the holder not only know about Scrum but Agile in general, including various frameworks and widespread Agile practices.
 An ACP aspirant require as well to report actual and practical project management and Agile experience.
-I played with the idea to pass the exam for 2 to 3 years and the trigger was the bundling of the Agile Practice Guide with the PMBOK 6.
+I played with the idea to pass the exam for 2 to 3 years and the trigger was the bundling of the Agile Practice Guide (Amazon link left) with the PMBOK 6.
 The Agile Practice guide is a quality publication written by the PMI in collaboration with the Agile Alliance and upon which many ACP questions are based.
 The association with the Agile Alliance for this publication gave to my view a lot more credibility to the certificate.
-See more info on the Agile Practice guide here.
+For more info, see our Agile Practice guide article.

 After having made the decision to pass ACP, I captured my required Agile experiences on the PMI website in early 2019 and paid for the fee once eligibility was confirmed.
 For the following 10 months, I did absolutely nothing to prepare for the exam as I was absorbed in many other duties – among them, creating the Value Insights website and related company with my partner Alex.
 So in Februray 2020 and as time was running out for passing the test, I decided to do some free practice tests found online and re-read the Agile Practice Guide over a 10 days period.
 As most scores I got were in the ok range (above 80%) and I only had a couple of weeks left, I decided to register and pass the test from home instead of going to a test center.